fll-pigeons/gamechangers/docs/micropython.md

     --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (use Single Sensor Line Robot and select Gyro Challenges from Worlds under the Simulator tab)
     * Note: if your gyro is attached backwards on your robot, use Direction.COUNTERCLOCKWISE when setting up GyroSensor

-   * Drive Forward or Backwards using Gyro:
+   * Drive Straight Using Gyro - Forward or Backwards:

     ```
     gyro_sensor = GyroSensor(Port.S3) # Assumes gyro is connected to port 3